 Calera is a somewhat small city located in the state of Alabama.
-With a population of 13,213 people and three constituent neighborhoods, Calera is the 60th largest community in Alabama.
-Calera has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Calera, where the median household income is $62,893.00.
+With a population of 14,717 people and three constituent neighborhoods, Calera is the 60th largest community in Alabama.
+Much of the housing stock in Calera was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Calera economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Calera, where the median household income is $61,594.00.

 Calera real estate is some of the most expensive in Alabama, although Calera house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Calera is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Calera is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Calera is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Calera who work in office and administrative support (16.25%), sales jobs (11.88%), and management occupations (10.06%).
+There are especially a lot of people living in Calera who work in office and administrative support (14.94%), sales jobs (13.91%), and business and financial occupations (8.73%).

 Also of interest is that Calera has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Calera in 2010 was $25,437, which is wealthy relative to Alabama, and upper middle income relative to the rest of the US.
-This equates to an annual income of $101,748 for a family of four.
+The per capita income in Calera in 2018 was $26,378, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $105,512 for a family of four.
 However, Calera contains both very wealthy and poor people as well.

 Calera is an extremely ethnically-diverse city.
 The people who call Calera home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calera residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Calera include English, German, Scottish, and Italian.
+Important ancestries of people in Calera include Irish, English, German, Italian, and Scottish.

 The most common language spoken in Calera is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Polish.